Real Name | Zhang Xin |

 - Renzo Rosso is 69 years old

-- Renzo Rosso is currently Married (Pan Shiyi)
+- Is Renzo Rosso single or married?
+Renzo Rosso is Married (Pan Shiyi)!

-- Which school did Renzo Rosso go to?
-Renzo Rosso attended University of Cambridge (1992), University of Sussex
+- Where did Renzo Rosso go to school?
+Renzo Rosso is a graduate of University of Cambridge (1992), University of Sussex

 - Renzo Rosso has 7 child/children

-- Renzo Rosso kids names are Stefano Rosso, Andrea Rosso, Alessia Rosso, Asia Rosso, India Rosso, Luna Rosso
+- Renzo Rosso childrens names are Stefano Rosso, Andrea Rosso, Alessia Rosso, Asia Rosso, India Rosso, Luna Rosso

 FAQ